AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 Next, you must create a dataset to hold the data that you collect from your web property visitors and that you will use for onsite personalization.

 Read the tutorial on [how to create a dataset](/help/catalog/datasets/user-guide.md#create) and remember to select the option to create the dataset from a schema.
+Create the dataset based on the schema that you created in the previous step.

 Note that similar to the step when creating a schema, you need to enable the dataset to be included in the [!UICONTROL Real-Time Customer Profile].
 For more information about enabling the dataset for use in [!UICONTROL Real-Time Customer Profile], read the [create schema tutorial.](/help/xdm/tutorials/create-schema-ui.md#profile)

 ### Implement event data collection on your web property

 After setting up your data management configuration, you now need to implement real-time event [data collection](/help/collection/home.md) on your web property.
-You need to instrument your property with the Adobe data collection library, Web SDK, to collect real-time event calls and send them back to Real-Time CDP.
+You need to instrument your property with the Adobe data collection library - [!UICONTROL Web SDK] - to collect real-time event calls and send them back to Real-Time CDP.
 This item consists of a few separate tasks across a few data collection components.

 >[!IMPORTANT]
 >